-If you're a programmer, you can think of a predicate as a function that returns a boolean.
+If you're a programmer, you can think of a predicate as a function that returns a proposition (which, in turn, can be thought of as a function that returns a boolean value).
 Whether you're a programmer or not, you can think of a predicate as a function (in the chapter 3 sense) mapping objects to propositions:

-HasGovernor : $\Omega \to P$ ,
+HasGovernor : $\Omega \to P$,

 where P is the set of all propositions.
-Note that the domain of this function is $\Omega$ , the entire domain of discourse.
+Note that the domain of this function is Ω , the entire domain of discourse.
 This means that you can give any input at all to the predicate.
 For instance, we can assert: